Rishavkapil/DevOps_Notes/AWS/rds/What is RDS?.md

 In this way, you can elastically scale out beyond the capacity constraints of a single DB instance for read-heavy(heavy read operations compared to write operations) database workloads.

+**Why read replicas are needed ?**
+Read Replicas in Amazon RDS are used to serve high volume read traffic in order to increase aggregate read throughput.

-***Read replicas are asynchronously replicated from the source database, which means they might lag behind the primary database by few milliseconds to seconds , depending on the replication latency .***
+***Read replicas are asynchronously replicated from the source database, which means they might lag behind the primary database by few milliseconds to seconds , depending on the replication latency .*** i.e changes will not be displayed to user until the current session is closed.

 #### Proxies